lucitemple/phonebook-backend/README.md

-# Phonebook
+# Phonebook (Backend Project)

-A simple phonebook app.
-The code in this repo is the backend of the project, which can be run locally or deployed by adding the frontend build to the folder.
+The backend for a simple phonebook app.
+This project was completed for [Part 3 of FullStackOpen](https://fullstackopen.com/en/part3).

+Goals:
+-  implement a simple REST API in Node.js using the Express library
+- store the data in a MongoDB database
+- connect the frontend (from Part 2) to the backend
+- implement linting
+- implement scripts (such as to deploy)
+- data validation
+- error handling
+- use of middleware
+- deploy the app online
+- handle CORS

+Key technologies used:
+- Node.js
+- Express
+- MongoDB & Mongoose

 ## Getting started with the Phonebook